Basic Concept

 About Information Security

-In order to ensure the continuation of safe and stable business activities of Nisshinbo Group companies, under a system in which the Director and the Deputy Chief of the Corporate Strategy Center of Nisshinbo Holdings, Inc. is the supreme authority, the Nisshinbo Group has established a meeting of information system managers, which is overseen by the Information System Group of the Finance, Accounting & IT Service Department of the Corporate Strategy Center, to confirm the status of information system update plans and management of security measures.
+In order to ensure the continuation of safe and stable business activities of Nisshinbo Group companies, under a system in which the Executive Officer in charge of Information Systems of Nisshinbo Holdings, Inc. is the supreme authority, the Nisshinbo Group has established a meeting of information system managers, which is overseen by the Information System Group of the Risk Management Department, to confirm the status of information system update plans and management of security measures.

 Personal Information Protection